felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

     ![alt text](imgs/mod_03_img_02.png "Execution Policy")

-2. Run the _poller_ script that basically makes two requests on the BookService WebAPI, first calling the /reviews/1 (the reviews of the Book with ID 1) then the /review/2 endpoint (all the reviews of the Book with ID 2).
+2. Run the _poller_ script that basically makes two requests on the BookService WebAPI, first calling the /reviews/1 (the reviews of the Book with ID 1) then the /review/2 endpoint (all the reviews of the Book with ID 2), by executing:

-    From the folder _C:\Labs\Tools_, execute:

     ```powershell
-    .\Poller.ps1 -PublicIP $publicIP
+    C:\Labs\Tools\Poller.ps1 -PublicIP $publicIP
     ```

     As you can see below